Full-grain or split leather, vegetable or mineral tanned: How to choose a leather bag?

 Split leather is often used to make a leather that looks and feels like velvet by a process of sanding the outer side of the hide.

 In order to obtain a higher quality leather, but with a velvety touch and shiny look, we use full-grain leather.
 In turn, we obtain a nubuck leather or suede leather.
-All of the Bleu de Chauffe bags that have this velvety look are made entirely from nubuck leather.
+All of the Bleu de Chauffe leather bags that have this velvety look are made entirely from nubuck leather.

 Vegetable of Mineral Tanning?